 - Get a Good Night's Sleep – Sleep duration and quality have a significant impact on a number of factors associated with exam performance.
 Getting a good night's sleep will help students by improving their memory and concentration.
 If a student can't sleep before an exam it can have a negative impact on mood, with more focus being placed on negative thoughts.

-For more help preparing for exams have a look at our page Best Ways to Revise - where you'll also find links to great blogs with tips on doing your best in exams.
+For more help for exams preparation, have a look at our page Best Ways to Revise - you'll find links to great blogs and research with tips on doing your best in exams.